The Boys in the Band (1970 film): Box office

+Critical response

 As per the review aggregator website Rotten Tomatoes, 90% of critics have given the film a positive review based on 20 reviews, with an average rating of 7.20 out of 10.
 On Metacritic, the film has a weighted average score of 65 out of 100 based on 14 critics, indicating "generally favorable reviews".

 Contemporary critical reaction was, for the most part, cautiously favorable.
-Variety wrote that it "drags" but thought it had "perverse interest".
+Variety wrote that it "drags" and "few would be able to recommend it as a really good film" but thought it had "perverse interest".

 Time described it as a "humane, moving picture".
 The Los Angeles Times praised it as "unquestionably a milestone" but refused to run its ads.
 Among the major critics, Pauline Kael, who disliked Friedkin, was alone in finding absolutely nothing redeeming about it.
 Kael wrote: "A gathering of homosexuals at a birthday party; it's like the gathering of bitchy ladies in The Women, but with a 40s-movie bomber-crew cast: a Catholic, a Jew, a Negro, a hustler, one who is butch, and one who is nellie, and so on.
 They crack jokes while their hearts are breaking."

 Vito Russo, activist and film historian, examined the film in The Celluloid Closet: "The film presents a perfunctory compendium of easily acceptable stereotypes who gather at a Manhattan birthday party and spend an evening savaging each other and their way of life ...
 Yet in spite of itself, Crowley’s passion play was part catharsis and part catalyst.
 His characters were losers or borderline survivors at best, but they paved the way for winners ...
 The film was not positive, but it was fair ...
 If nothing else, The Boys in the Band illuminated the fear and ignorance that surrounded homosexuality in America.
 And while it was considered the pinnacle of Hollywood’s commitment to the exploration of such “adult” themes, it was in fact a freak show."
 Film historian and writer Richard Barrios explored its complexity: "Here are collected all the imposing paradoxes history can offer.
 By being unnervingly real at the same time that it is rackingly phony, The Boys in the Band makes of itself both a rapturous high and a dirty shame.
 It exalts with its affection and intimate truths and stunning insights and crashes and burns with pessimism and blame and falsehood.
 Where homosexuals and homosexuality on film is concerned, this is The Birth of a Nation ...
 Why did this movie grab so many people, then? ...
 After all these years, why does it still matter? ...
 Crowley knew himself and his sector of gay life well enough to capture it with some truth, and truth often luxuriates in its own permanence."